tikv/sig-transaction/doc/tikv/README.md

 This is guaranteed by the partitioning pattern that TiKV uses.
 The whole span of data is divided into regions.
 Each TiKV instance will only accept requests involving data lying in its regions, which should be guaranteed by the client.

+### The transaction layer does not know about region topology, in particular, it does not treat regions on the same node differently to other regions

+A TiKV instance does not have to know the topology.
+The client makes sure any request is sent to the right TiKV node that owns the data involved in the request.

+### If committing the primary key succeeds, then committing the secondary keys will never fail.

+Even if it fails, the lock of a secondary key contains information of its primary key.
+Any transactions that meets the lock can recognize its state by reading the primary key and help commit the secondary key.

+This property allows returning success once the primary key is committed.
+Secondary keys could be committed asynchronously and we don't have to care about the result.

 ## Glossary